huggingface/datasets/datasets/hind_encorp/README.md

 The 'export' format is tokenized and represents each token as a '|'-delimited triple of: the word form, the lemma, and part-of-speech tag.
-If there was the character '|' (this character is also used instead of the proper Devanagari Danda in some sources), we escape it as '&pipe;'.
+If there was the character '|' (this character is also used instead of the proper Devanagari Danda in some sources), we escape it as 'pipe;'.

 There is exactly the same number of lines in the plaintext and export file formats.]